build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 Congratulations!
 We just learned how to use AWS Application Composer to visualize and build Serverless applications.
 We also learned how to build and deploy these applications using the AWS SAM CLI.

-Please note following points:
+Please note the following points:

-- there is no cost for visualizing the applications in Application Composer.
-However, if you run commands `sam build` and `sam deploy` in your AWS Account, you will be charged for the resources it creates.
-This is outside of the scope of this blog and may go beyond your free tier limits.
+- There is no cost for visualizing applications in Application Composer.
+However, if you run the commands `sam build` and `sam deploy` in your AWS Account, you will be charged for the resources it creates.
+This is outside of the scope of this blog and may go beyond your free-tier limits.
-- Application Composer is going to help you create the visualized template, you should continue using your local testing, peer review, or regular deployment through your own current method.
+- Application Composer is going to help you create the visualized template, but you should continue using your local testing, peer review, or regular deployment through your own current method.

 You can find an amazing collection of serverless repositories on [Serverless Land](https://serverlessland.com/repos/).

 If you enjoyed this tutorial, found any issues, or have feedback us, [please send it our way](https://pulse.buildon.aws/survey/DEM0H5VW)!

-Checkout my other tutorial on how to [create a CI/CD pipeline from scratch using Amazon CodeCatalyst](https://www.buildon.aws/tutorials/build-ci-cd-pipeline-iac-cloudformation), to deploy Infrastructure as Code (IaC) with AWS CloudFormation.
+Check out my other tutorial on [how to create a CI/CD pipeline from scratch using Amazon CodeCatalyst](https://www.buildon.aws/tutorials/build-ci-cd-pipeline-iac-cloudformation), to deploy Infrastructure as Code (IaC) with AWS CloudFormation.

 For more DevOps related content, check out our [DevOps Essentials guide](https://www.buildon.aws/concepts/devops-essentials/) and learn about [How Amazon Does DevOps in Real Life](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/).